PanthonImem/CS1951a-BlogPost/docs/README.md

 ## Blog Post 1

-The dataset we are interested is the 10,000 most viewed Wikipedia pages in People category.
+Every person was born on some day.
+The important ones have Wikipedia articles.
+And the really important ones have Wikipedia articles that list their birthdays. (https://en.wikipedia.org/wiki/Category:20th-century_births)[lol]

+The most insightful part of a Wikipedia article is the first section, the so called introduction.
+In our case, the first section tells us what the person does, what they are known for and, in general, why they deserve a Wikipedia article.

-### Important Word Extraction: Term Frequency-Inverse Document Frequency(TF-IDF)
+### Keyword Extraction: Term Frequency-Inverse Document Frequency(TF-IDF)

 From all first paragraphs of these 10,000 pages, we have 5461 unique words in the extracted data.
 Among these 3815 are common english words(not name of person or place, result obtained by comparing words extracted to nltk library of common english word).

 We want to know which word is important so we will use a technique called TF-IDF.